Serve as an Intern

 Learn and grow this summer

-Serving in northern Uganda
+serving in northern Uganda

 The Abaana’s Hope internship provides young adults the opportunity to serve alongside our missionaries in Northern Uganda for two months.
 As an AH intern you will be immersed in all aspects of our ministry, engaging daily with our Acholi friends, sharing the gospel, and using your own personal gifts to help support the ministries at Abaana’s Hope.